ChipCE/HevORT-lite/README.md

 ## About the next release

 While trying to make upgrade for the next release, I ended up with redesign all of the parts.
 Since there is no Original HevORT parts on the build, the next release will be released under other name.
-Futher release available [SnakeOilXY repo](https://github.com/ChipCE/SnakeOil-XY)
+Futher release and WIP files are available in [SnakeOilXY repo](https://github.com/ChipCE/SnakeOil-XY)

 I'm working on the next upgrades of this machine.
 For in-development update, feature request or sugguestion, contact me on [twitter](https://twitter.com/ChipMaple).
 Work in progress files are available [here](https://github.com/ChipCE/SnakeOil-XY)